rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

 <h2 id="ssh">SSH for GitHub</h2>

-Once that's all done, you need to set up an SSH key to associate with your new GitHub identity (this step is **not** optional, so good on GitHub for forcing this minimal level of security).
+After that's done, you need to set up an SSH key to associate with your new GitHub identity (this step is **not** optional, so good on GitHub for forcing this minimal level of security).

 ### Create a new key

-The Metasploit core developers recommend you set up new SSH key pair to associate with GitHub, rather than reuse that same old tired key you have in 50 other authorized_keys files around the world.
+We recommend you set up a new SSH key pair to associate with GitHub, rather than reuse that same old key you have in 50 other authorized_keys files around the world.
 Why not just start fresh?
 It's easy and fun:

 ````bash
 $ ssh-keygen -t -rsa -C "mcfakepants@packetfu.com"